Chartability/POUR-CAF/workbook.md

 _This heuristic is synthesized from standards_.

-__Description__: When interactive elements use color to communicate a change of state (like changing opacity, saturation, or hue on hover, focus, or selection), not only must additional indications be provided alongside the color (such as stroke thickness or dash pattern), but the new state should have at least 3:1 contrast against its previous state.
+__Description__: When interactive elements use color to communicate a change of state (like changing opacity, saturation, or hue on hover, focus, or selection), the new state should have at least 3:1 contrast against its previous state.
 Use WebAIM Contrast Tool or dropper tool.
+However, contrast color difference is not required if additional indications are provided, such as stroke thickness change (of at least 2px difference), a dash pattern is used, a marker is added, or other high-contrast technique.
+Ideally, both color and non-color strategies are used together (redundantly).

 __Good example__: [https://github.com/visa/visa-chart-components/tree/main/packages/utils#interactivity](https://github.com/visa/visa-chart-components/tree/main/packages/utils#interactivity)